 As a growing number of foreign investors enter India, what are the domestic investors thinking?
 We are yet to see enough big-ticket investments happening and this panel will try to decipher ways of selling the AIF story to domestic investors, especially cash-rich companies as the investor pool, so far, has been limited to big players only including Reliance Industries, Infosys, Wipro and so on.
 What’s stopping private NPS fund managers from betting on AIFs after the government allowed such investments this year?
 Is 2% of NPS corpus for AIFs too low?
 What are the norms globally and what needs to be done?

-Panel: Sunrise sectors from PE lens - Sector-specific versus sector-agnostics funds
+Panel: Sunrise sectors from a private equity lens

-Which sectors have turned out the best performance in terms of real exits for LPs and GPs and look most rosy for 2017 and beyond?
+Which sectors have turned out the best performance in terms of real exits for LPs and GPs?
+Which sectors look most rosy for 2017 and beyond?
 How about investment strategy: How do LPs differentiate between a sector-agnostic and focused sector fund?
+Is the latter an easy sell?
 Why are special situation funds gaining traction and does it say something about the lack of activity or boldness among asset reconstruction firms or the regulatory norm for such assets?

 While initially lot of money was committed to infrastructure funds, that side has seen some hold-up.
 PEs at large had also seen lot of interest but SEBI data show VCs have recorded unprecedented LP commitment in Q3.
 Do LPs see more attractiveness for VC investments in India or PE?

 The biggest PE deals to date have been to the order of $1-2 billion.
 M&As, however, had broken the multi-billion-dollar threshold several times in the past.
 Is there a scope for such large buyouts in the near to medium term?
 Which sectors could see such activity?